Slavery in British America: Background

 According to The National Archives (United Kingdom), slavery was conducted as unfree labour in the British Caribbean and North American colonies from the 16th to 19th century.
-It is believed that the first slave trader was Sir John Hawkins, having conducted voyages in the early 1560's while the first colony to use chattel slaves was Bermuda.
+It is believed that the first British slave trader was Sir John Hawkins, having conducted voyages in the early 1560's while the first colony to use chattel slaves was Bermuda.

 These colonies, several of which were captured during the Western Design expedition between 1654-1660, provided an abundance of raw materials such as tobacco and cotton.
 However for many decades the top producing domestic item was sugar with Jamaica as Britain's largest sugar-producing colony according to the University of Glasgow.
 According to the United Nations, chattel slavery saw its most "extreme form" with the passage of the Black Code which was initially introduced in Barbados and quickly spread to other colonies within the Americas.

 Historian Eric Williams wrote extensively on the role of sugar and slavery in the Caribbean.
 The plantations on these colonies produced raw materials, merchants brought in goods from Africa such as gold and ivory, and trade saw products brought back to Europe in the triangle trade.
 As the use of slaves increased for sugar production on the islands in the West Indies a powerful interest group called the West India Interest promoted its expansion and defended its ongoing use in Parliament.

 During this time period, Britannica notes, the Royal African Company was created and held a monopoly over the British Slave trade.
+Other historians have noted the strategic value of the sugar plantations specifically in relation to their value to the mercantile system for bringing in money to the government for fighting its wars against Spain and France, pointing out King George III's summation of the situation that "Our islands must be defended even at the risk of an invasion of this island.
+If we lose our sugar islands, it will be impossible to raise money to continue the war and then no peace can be obtained but such a one as He that gave one to Europe in 1763 never can subscribe to."